GIS, CAE, mathematical modeling and simulation development.

 This 64,000-sq-ft facility houses 33 labs and lab complexes and researchers from five departments: Agronomy, Biochemistry, Botany and Plant Pathology, Entomology, Horticulture and Architecture.

-A database of Research Cores at Purdue University can be found at https://engineering.purdue.edu/VPR/CORES
+Research Cores at Purdue University can be found at https://engineering.purdue.edu/VPR/CORES